 - Do something else.
 This could mean talking to a friend, going for a walk, listening to music or anything else that will take your mind off your craving.

-Above all, try to remember that you are doing a great job.
-Every craving you push away will make it easier to deal with the next one, until you stop noticing them at all.
+Above all, try to remember that you're doing a great job.
+Every craving you push away will make it easier to deal with the next one until you stop noticing them at all.